Theys96/FTPWebhook/README.md

 Test repository for testing git and webhooks.

 In this repository nothing really happens, but I use it to train myself in git and to develop a nice webhook for personal use.
+For example, the webhook will be able to update an FTP server from newly pushed commits.